 In short, yes.
 Your Nest Thermostat can still control temperatures even without Wi-Fi.
-At the same time, a lack of an internet connection means your Nest doesn’t have the smart thermostat functions that most people enjoy.
+That being said, being disconnected from Wi-FI means the Nest doesn’t have the ability to use the smart functions that most people enjoy.

 If different members of your family can't agree on the ideal temperature, Nest offers a handy feature that keeps things simple.

-A Nest Thermostat is controlled by the Google Home app, which can be accessed from your phone as well as a computer.
-Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also compatible with remote control via the Nest app.
+A Nest Thermostat is controlled by the Google Home app, which is accessible on your phone as well as a computer.
+Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, can also be controlled remotely by the Nest app.

-The app also allows you to change the Nest's preset temperatures.
-From the home screen, select Thermostat and then select Settings.
+You also can change preset Nest temperatures on the app.
+From the home screen, find your Thermostat and then select Settings.
 Once there, press Temperature Preferences and then Temperature Presets.
-This will display your preset Comfort, Eco and Sleep temperatures.
-Choose the appropriate setting to change the temperature for that preset.
+Current presets for Comfort, Eco and Sleep modes will be displayed.
+By selecting one of those three options, you can change the temperature for that preset.

 There are two ways you can set up a schedule on your Nest:

-- Quick Schedule: Quick Schedules are based on the national average schedule for energy efficiency.
-As you complete your Nest's setup process, the Google Home app enables you to set the temperature with a schedule.
-If you choose that option, it presents a preset schedule and allows you to make changes.
-After you've made all your choices, that’s the schedule it uses.
+- Quick Schedule: The Quick Schedule feature is based on the national average schedule for more energy-efficient use.
+When you are setting up your Nest, the Google Home app gives you the option to change the temperature with a schedule.
+If you choose that option, it will show a preset schedule and allows you to make changes.
+After you've made all your choices, that’s the schedule it will use.

-- Temperature presets: To change the temperature presets on your Nest, open the Google Home app and select Thermostat.
-Then, tap presets and select Edit.
+- Temperature Presets: For changing the Nest's preset temperatures, open the Google Home app and press Thermostat.
+Then, tap Presets and select Edit.
 As soon as you're finished making updates, select Done.

-If you already have a schedule and want to change it, open the Google Home app, select Thermostat and then tap on Schedules.
-Find the time of week you want to add a temperature to.
-After the day is selected, tap Add and select the preset you want.
+For anyone wanting to edit their schedule, open the Google Home app, select Thermostat and then tap on Schedules.
+Choose the day of the week where you want to make changes.
+After the day is selected, tap Add and find the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
-Your update won't be applied until you select Done.
+The changes won't save unless you select Done.

 10. How to Set a Temperature Range on a Nest Thermostat

-To access Eco mode for customized temperature ranges, go to settings and select Eco.
+To access Eco mode for customized temperature ranges, go to Settings and select Eco.
 That should display the current “Heat to” and “Cool to” temperature settings.
-You can select each and make your preferred changes.
+You can select each and make any and all adjustments.
 Once you're finished, select Done.

 11. What to Do if a Nest Thermostat Is Not Compatible

-Nest thermostats can be integrated with most HVAC systems.
-Google, Nest's manufacturer, offers a compatibility tool that shares questions concerning your location and current setup to learn which Nest model works with your system.
+Nest thermostats are compatible with most heating and cooling systems.
+The maker of Nest, Google, features a compatibility checking tool that asks a series of questions about your location and current setup to learn which Nest model would be compatible with your system.

-If you don't think your Nest is compatible with your system, consider reaching out to professionals for smart thermostat installation in Hasbrouck Heights.
+If you don't think your Nest is compatible with your system, it’s best to reach out to a professional for smart thermostat installation in Hasbrouck Heights.
 Experienced technicians evaluate your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.

 12. How Do I Manually Control My Nest Thermostat?

-Nest Thermostats are packed with features designed to make life more comfortable and save money.
-However, you can actually turn off the smart features if you prefer manual controls similar to normal thermostats.
+Nest Thermostats come with many features designed to improve comfort while keeping costs low.
+However, you have the ability to turn off the smart features if you prefer to control your Nest like it's a normal thermostat.

-Remember, by doing this you're eliminating your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.
+Bear in mind, by doing this you clear all your temperature schedules and your Nest will work like any other thermostat—it will display the temperature and allow changes, but that’s about it.